tommadness/KH2Randomizer/docs/seed-generator/textures/index.md

 minimize disk space usage, but recoloring will take longer for each seed.

 **Compress Textures** - If enabled, recolored textures will use image compression.
-This saves a **large** amount of disk space, but could have performance impacts on the game, and causes recolored textures to take slightly longer to generate.
-This setting is considered experimental until more testing is done.
+This saves a **large** amount of disk space, but could have performance impacts on the game (none have been found, but it's possible), and causes recolored textures to take slightly longer to generate.

 **Refresh Preview(s)** - Displays or refreshes the preview image(s) that help show what the texture recoloring will look like when applied.
 Depending on the texture and your machine's performance, this can take a few seconds or more.